 Short Term and Long Term Objectives

-- Dispense public information as required by regulations Community Right-to-Know, LEPC meeting notices, education on how public can/should protect themselves (shelter-in-place education).
+- Dispense public information as required by Community Right-to-Know regulations, LEPC meeting notices, education on how public can/should protect themselves (shelter-in-place education)

-Recommended Parking Location: Cabarrus County Governmental Center Public Parking Deck located on Means Street.
+Recommended Parking Location: Cabarrus County Governmental Center Public Parking Deck located on Means Avenue SE Concord, NC 28025.

 Emergency Planning & Community Right-to-Know Act (EPCRA)